AppsFlyerSDK/appsflyer-segment-android-plugin/Readme.md

         <li> Call <code>AppsFlyerLib.getInstance().setConsentData()</code> with the <code>AppsFlyerConsent</code> object.
         <li> Call <code>AppsflyerIntegration.startAppsFlyer(this)</code>.
       </ol><br>
-    - If the GDPR does not apply to the user isUserSubjectToGDPR is false and the rest of the parameters must be null.
+    - If GDPR does not apply to the user, set <code>isUserSubjectToGDPR</code> to false and the rest of the parameters must be null.
 See example below:
       <ol>
         <li> Create an <code>AppsFlyerConsent</code> object:<br> <code>AppsFlyerConsent nonGdprUser = new AppsFlyerConsent(false, null, null, null);</code>
         <li> Call <br><code>AppsFlyerLib.getInstance().setConsentData(nonGdprUser);</code>